The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Acknowledgement

-\subsection{Acknowledgement}
+\section{Acknowledgement}

 As will be clear to the reader, this article is strongly inspired from the philosophy of refined Iwasawa theory of Kurihara \cite{kurihara-fitting, kurihara-documenta, kurihara-plms, kurihara-munster, kurihara-iwasawa-2012} and the ideas in the work of Mazur--Rubin on Kolyvagin systems \cite{mazur-rubin-book}.
-We would like to thank Masato Kurihara and Karl Rubin for extensive and very helpful discussions.
+The author would like to thank Masato Kurihara and Karl Rubin for extensive and very helpful discussions.
 Especially, Masato Kurihara pointed out a serious gap in an earlier version.
-Indeed, the initial motivation of this work is to develop a precise comparison between \cite[Theorem B]{kurihara-munster} and \cite[Theorem 5.2.12]{mazur-rubin-book}.
-We are also benefited from the discussions with K\^{a}zim B\"{u}y\"{u}kboduk, Francesc Castella, Tatsuya Ohshita, and Chris Wuthrich.
+Indeed, the initial motivation of this work is to develop a precise comparison between \cite[Thm.
+B]{kurihara-munster} and \cite[Thm.
+5.2.12]{mazur-rubin-book}.
+The author are also benefited from the discussions with K\^{a}z{\i}m B\"{u}y\"{u}kboduk, Francesc Castella, Tatsuya Ohshita, and Chris Wuthrich.

-This research was partially supported by a KIAS Individual Grant (SP054103) via the Center for Mathematical Challenges at Korea Institute for Advanced Study and by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2018R1C1B6007009).
+We are greatly benefited from the discussion with Alberto Angurel Andres.
+The discussion with him led to a significant simplification and clarification of the proof of the main result.
+The revision was essentially made while the author worked at Ewha Institute of Mathematical Sciences.
+The author gratefully acknowledges their support and warm hospitality.

+We would also like to heartily thank for the anonymous referee for a very careful reading of the paper and pointing out many inaccuracies in an earlier version.